Barkan Meizlish , December 26, 2019

 Harassment in the workplace takes many forms.
 Although sexual harassment has stayed in the headlines recently, thanks to the #MeToo movement, bullying and assaults against workers based on their race, religion, age, disability and other characteristics are equally serious and illegal.

-Ohio workplace harassment laws match the federal laws to protect employees’ rights.
+Workplace harassment laws match the federal laws to protect employees’ rights.
 These laws, under both state and federal, give harassed and/or bullied workers powerful tools to hold employers accountable for failing to protect them.

 The first step toward invoking protection under a law like the Civil Rights Act of 1964 or the Americans With Disability Act (“ADA”) is to recognize what constitute legally actionable harassment.
 So, to quote the Equal Employment Opportunity Commission (“EEOC”), “Harassment is unwelcome conduct that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.